Feyerabend/ABC80/emu2/03/airfight_structured.md

 ;   Returns the 3-bit value: bit0=left, bit1=right, bit2=fire
 ```

-May be the hardest to replicate, so we might use keyboard
+May be the hardest to replicate for ports, so we might use keyboard
 instead.